sdm-lang/SDML.tmbundle/README.md

 ## TODO

-- The grammar is rudimentary at this point and does get confused with enum/union variants.
+- The grammar is relatively complete with the exception of formal constraints.
 - Currently no interaction with the `sdml` command-line tool.